 - Personal statement of objectives (already required in the pre-application)

 - Two letters of reference issued by members of the university.
 We do not provide a specific format, but prefer a personal statement.
 Applicant's university letter head or a similar format is recommended.
 If previous studies were completed more than two years before the application, one letter may be from the current employer.

 - Photocopies of all official certificates and transcripts - including proof of grading system(s) (plus maximum and minimum passing grade) applied in your bachelor's degree.

 - Photocopies of English or German translations of all official certificates and transcripts (including proof of grading system(s) (plus maximum and minimum passing grade) applied in your bachelor's degree), in case the language of the certificates is neither English nor German.

-- If applying from China, Vietnam or Mongolia: APS-certificate from the "Akademische Prüfstelle" at the German Embassy
+- If applying from China or Vietnam: Original APS-certificate from the "Akademische Prüfstelle" at the German Embassy

-Please note that we only accept applications using the "Communications Technology"-specific application form, which will be sent to you once your pre-application has been positively evaluated.
+Please note that we only accept applications using the "Communication and Information Technology"-specific application form.
 Applications in any other format or those which have not been pre-evaluated will be summarily rejected.
 Full applications have to be posted by postal mail to the following address:

 Faculty of Engineering, Computer Science and Psychology